National Poetry Day 2025: Playful, purposeful and ready for the classroom

 • Helps SEN and EAL learners via rhythm, repetition, gesture and visual prompts.

-• Connects subjects − music, drama, art, science and even maths can all meet in a poem.
+• Connects subjects so music, drama, art, science and even maths can all meet in a poem.

-This year’s theme − Play − is a gift: it legitimises experimentation with sound, shape and surprise, and reduces anxiety about getting poetry ‘right’.
+Each year's theme is a gift to teachers: it legitimises experimentation with sound, shape and surprise, and reduces the anxiety pupils feel about getting poetry "right".

 • Short extracts from Blake, Rossetti or Lear to explore rhythm, rhyme and nonsense.